The2ndOne3/bolster-js/docs/docs-0.1.0.md

 * If there are both commas and whitespace delimiters, an array is passed such that:
 	* Each array element is comma delimited.
 	* Within each element is an array of whitespace delimited values.
-	* If an array ever contains only one element, that element is passed by itself.
 * Quoted strings are treated as a single value.